AkexZ1/akexhud/README.md

 > Custom images for different menus

-> Fully edited main HUD
+> Heavily edited UI/HUD

+> Stats removed (Yes. stats are no more, I mostly remove it for the loading screen)

+> Centered meters (below crosshair)

 > Gameplay mascot (Love it, based of Niko reactions)

-> Weird shit

-> Example text

 > I dunno what else to add

-> Just try it to see what it has

   ![Main4](Screenshots/Screenshot4.jpg)